lob/lob-openapi/README.md

 when pushing additional work to the branch.
 Don't be afraid to force push: the actions build each artifact anew on each push.

-## Style Guide and linting
+## OpenAPI Style Guide and linting

-Our style guide is an extension of [Spectral's](https://meta.stoplight.io/docs/spectral/README.md) [OpenAPI ruleset](https://meta.stoplight.io/docs/spectral/docs/reference/openapi-rules.md).
+Our OpenAPI style guide is an extension of [Spectral's](https://meta.stoplight.io/docs/spectral/README.md) [OpenAPI ruleset](https://meta.stoplight.io/docs/spectral/docs/reference/openapi-rules.md).
 Spectral's ruleset goes beyond the OpenAPI v3 standard to incorporate a recommended set of